 The current wave for 3D and immersive technology presents an interesting parallel.
 The Google Cardboard viewer, a cheap cardboard device which allows the user to employ their own mobile phone to view VR environments and play games, bears a more than passing resemblance to the stereoscopic viewers of the past.

 The resemblance goes beyond the superficial appearance, as the Google Cardboard uses the same binocular views as the stereoscope to create the illusion of depth.
 Indeed the similarities are such that the cardboard can be used as a stereoscopic viewer via apps such as Stereogram.
-The creator of this app, David Quaid, has also been working on a viewer which will soon provide access to many of the stereoscopic views from the National Galleries of Scotland collection using only a Cardboard device and a web browser.
-Watch this space.
+The creator of this app, David Quaid, has also created a viewer which provides access to many of the stereoscopic views from the National Galleries of Scotland collection using only a Cardboard device and a web browser.